El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 I see Clinton as a rock star in the Democrat Party.

-I see the Democrat Party thinking Bill Clinton's the greatest thing since sliced bread, a close competition with Obama, but long term I think Bill Clinton wins it because the party's racist.
+I see the Democrat Party thinking Bill Clinton's the greatest thing since sliced bread, a close competition with Obama, but long-term, I think Bill Clinton wins it because the party's racist.

-He's got the Clinton library massage parlor, and by the way, about that, we've even got proof now that he gets massages in the damn library.
+And by the way, about that, we've even got proof now that he gets massages in the damn library.

 We've got proof of it.